popgengui/agestrucnb/README.md

 Using the program
 -----------------
-	To run a simulation, calculate Nb or Ne estimates, or plot results, load one load one of the three interfaces by clicking "New" on the main menu.
+	To run a simulation, calculate Nb or Ne estimates, or plot results, load one of the three interfaces by clicking "New" on the main menu.

 	For details about running the different interfaces, see the